 Key information about Universal Credit

 - You'll be paid once a month into your bank.
 This includes your rent money - you'll need a bank account and have to make arrangements to pay all of your rent.
-Click here for the easiest ways to pay your rent.
+Go to our 'rent payment' page for the easiest ways to pay your rent.

 - You’ll have to wait 1 month 7 days for your first payment - and most of your benefits being replaced will stop immediately (apart from Housing Benefit which will run for a further two weeks).
 You can apply for an advance, but you have to pay this back over a 12 month period - phone 03456 004272 to apply.

 - You need to apply and manage your claim online - contact us if you need help with the application or need support to improve your digital skills.

 - Remember to claim Council Tax Support - this isn't included in your Universal Credit payment.
 Claim through your council if you're eligible.

 - Are you Pension Credit age?
 If you are part of a couple and one of you is of Pension age, you might be better off claiming Pension Credit instead of Universal Credit.
 If you’re unsure, get in touch.